-Join Ben Long for an in-depth discussion in this video Why black and white?, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Why black and white?, part of Photography Foundations: Composition.

 As I mentioned earlier, for most of the exercises in this course I want you to…be shooting in black and white.…Now if you've never worked in black and white before, that may sound like…a rather odd choice.…But when you're shooting black and white, you reduce the world to tone and line…and form, and that can make composition much easier.…To be honest, color can be hard, as it adds an entire extra layer of information…to your image, both in terms of composition and overall feel.…By removing color from the equation, we strip composition down to its most…fundamental, most essential components.…